Mormarevi Brothers: The childhood series

 "We write stories for adults but with very very young actors in the leading roles.
 Then it turned out that they were children's films as defined by the critics.
 We accept it with pleasure because the children are the most spontaneous and sincere kind of audience."

 — Mormarevi Brothers, on their childhood series.

 Mormarevi Brothers declared that they never had intentions to write about children.
 As writers, they always searched for the funny parts of everyday life.
 They found it in the child's point of view on the world, but their writing was spiced with a lot of humour that could also be appreciated by adults, and even with some satire.

 In 1971, their second filmed screenplay, named Porcupines Are Born Without Spines, was released.
 This was the first film in a series that came to be known as "Childhood".
 Inspired by children and their laughter, they produced a series of memorable films with similar themes.
 They were: With Children at the Seaside (1972), Exams at Any Odd Time (1974), Problem with Many Unknown Quantities (1977) and The Porcupines' War (1979).
 The first three films in this series used a formula of two separate plotlines in a film.
 All these films found an enormous audience.

 "A film with horses, my brother, is not about the horses."

 — Marko Stoychev, when asked if their stories were for kids.

 By the end of the 1970s, the Brothers reached the apogee of their fame with the story The Porcupines' War.
 It was filmed and subsequently released as a TV miniseries, which was viewed by nearly everyone living in Bulgaria at the time.
 The same can be said for Vasko de Gama from Rupcha Village, another extremely successful film based on a Mormarevi screenplay, released as TV miniseries in 1986.

-In all these films, the narration unfolds in a natural manner.
-The children were encouraged not to recreate characters but just to play themselves.
-With their Childhood series, the Mormarevi Brothers created a memorable chapter in the Bulgarian cinematography during its golden age of the 1970s and 1980s.
-They built stories with children that children can enjoy, but also meant for everyone.
+In these films, the narration unfolds without artificial pacing.
+The children were encouraged to play themselves rather than act out characters.
+With their Childhood series, the Mormarevi Brothers contributed to Bulgarian cinematography during the 1970s and 1980s, creating films intended for both children and general audiences.